KirbyPaint/EC-W5-independent-project/README.md

 ## Specs
 See the file under \_\_tests\_\_/supergalactic.jest.js for all function specifications.
-Open it with your code reader of choice, or right-click and open with Notepad for simply viewing the file.
+Open the file with your code reader of choice, or right-click and open with Notepad for simply viewing the file.

 ## Setup/Installation Requirements